 “It is a significant historic place with many stories to tell,” said Simon.
 “We look forward to attracting volunteers and developing a Strategic Plan.”

-For information about efforts involving the Greene Farm Barn, call 630-420-2282 or visit TheGreeneBarn.org.
+For information and to become involved, please call 630-420-2282 or visit TheGreeneBarn.org.

 Funds raised benefit the efforts to create outside engagement with the Greene Barn, expand awareness of its potential when open to the public, and to celebrate connecting people with nature and the cultural heritage of DuPage County.